kaanorahul8/protokart/README.md

 # protokart
+Online shopping web app

-A dynamic web app for selling products online.
+This is a simple dynamic web application which provides the users with an interface to shop  products online.

+# Team
+Rahul Kanojia<br>
+Kushagra Chauhan<br>
+Aakash Rana